Hormonal pills are possible. Rating of the best contraceptives

 • diseases of the cardiovascular system;

-• pregnancy or suspicion of a possible conception;
+• pregnancy or suspicion of possible conception;

 • pancreatitis;